-Subsection (a) basically tracks the American Law Institute Restatements regarding vicarious responsibility for punitive awards.
+Subsection (b) deals with employer liability for punitive damages and basically tracks the American Law Institute Restatements regarding vicarious responsibility for punitive awards.
 See Restatement (Second) of Agency § 217C (1958) and Restatement (Second) of Torts § 909 (1979).
-It adopts the majority position in the United States that the usual rule of strict liability that is imposed on an employer for compensatory damages under respondeat superior is not warranted for punitive damages.
-An employer is not liable for punitive damages just because an employee was acting in the course and scope of the employment when he or she engaged in the type of conduct for which punitive damages may be awarded against the employee.
-Since punitive damages damages serve only to punish or deter, unlike compensatory damages which also serve to redress a loss, the law requires that there be some wrongdoing on the part of the person sought to be punished or deterred.
-The wrongdoing, however, of an employer does not have to rise to the level of that of the employee before the employer is liable for punitive damages under the doctrine of respondeat superior.
+It adopts the majority rule in the United States that there should be no strict liability for vicarious responsibility for punitive damages.
+An employer may be liable for punitive damages on the basis of the conduct of an employee, but the employer must be at fault in some manner.
+The employer is not liable for punitive damages just because the employee was acting in the course and scope of the employment when he or she engaged in the type of conduct for which punitive damages may be awarded.
+The usual rule of strict liability that is imposed on employers for compensatory damages under respondeat superiour is not warranted for punitive damages because the latter serve a much narrower purpose, a purpose that requires that there be serious wrongdoing on the part of the person sought to be punished or deterred.

 An employer is subject to liability for punitive damages if an employee is found liable under Section 5 and the employer was implicated by directing, authorizing, participating in, consenting to, acquiescing in, or ratifying the act of the employee, knowing of the wrongful character of the employee's conduct.
-However, liability on the part of the employer is not automatically established just because the employee is found liable and the employer is implicated.
-Just as the trier of fact has discretion to award or not award punitive damages against a defendant that has been found to violate Section 5, the trier of fact has the same discretion with regard to an award against an employer under subsection (a) of Section 6.
-Although the trier of fact finds the necessary employer implication, it still may decide not to award punitive damages

-This situation just described for an employer under subsection (a) may be contrasted with that under subsection (b), where liability of an agent for punitive damages automatically causes the principal to be liable for an award of punitive damages.
-The latter result obtains because the acts of the agent are in fact the acts of the principal and there is no separate requirement to show that the principal was also implicated in the wrongdoing.
-Thus, liability of the principal occurs solely as a result of the authority imposed in the agent.
+Liability on the part of the employer is not automatically established just because the employee is found liable and the employer is implicated.
+Just as the trier of fact has discretion to award or not award punitive damages against a defendant that has been found to violate Section 5, the trier of fact has the same discretion with regard to awards against an employer under subsection (b) of Section 6.
+This situation may be contrasted with that under subsection (a) where liability of an agent for punitive damages automatically causes the corporate or other legal entity to be liable for an award of punitive damages.
+The latter result obtains because the acts of the agent are in fact the acts of the principal.